 Importing Sand, Glass May Help Restore Beaches

-NPR's John Hamilton has the latest installment in our collaboration with National Geographic Climate Connections.
+NPR's Jon Hamilton has the latest installment in our collaboration with National Geographic Climate Connections.

-Mr. STEVE HIGGINS (Broward County Beach Erosion): We have placed sand on this beach four times now since 1970.
-We dredge off shore between the coral reefs and we pipe the material onto to the beach.
+HAMILTON: We have placed sand on this beach four times now since 1970.
+We dredge offshore between the coral reefs and we pipe the material onto the beach.
 In fact, this beach was just reconstructed ending in February of '06.

 HAMILTON: The project required almost two million cubic yards of sand.
 That's enough to fill a line of dump trucks from Fort Lauderdale to Richmond, Virginia.
 But Higgins says without the new sand there wouldn't be a beach here.